What are Map Projections?

 Remember that with a sphere, we use latitude and longitude to pinpoint our position.
 This is our geographic coordinate system.
 For example, New York’s position is (40.714°, -74.006°).

 But when the Earth has a map projection, this means that it has projected coordinates.
-For example, the Universal Transverse Mercator system splits the Earth into 60 wedges by lines of longitude.
+For example, the Universal Transverse Mercator system splits the Earth into 60 sections by lines of longitude.
+If you can imagine you are cutting an orange into 60 wedges, this is how the UTM system works.

 From here, it assigns the central meridian a value of 500,000 meters.